ssss-sfu/ssss-sfu.github.io/README.md

    git checkout kiaanc/read-me-update
    ```

-   f.
+   e.
 Run the server locally

    ```
    npm run dev
    ```

-   g.
+   f.
 View the project in your browser

    ```
    localhost:3000